houin679/SentimentAnalysisBasic/README.md

 # SentimentAnalysisBasic

-## Introduction

-Welcome to the Sentiment Analysis project!
-This document provides an overview of the project, its purpose, and instructions on ho

 ## Purpose

 The primary goal of this project is to analyze the sentiment (positive, negative, or neutral) of text data.
 Sentiment analysis can be applied to a wide range of applications, including social media monitoring, customer feedback analysis, and more.